radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 If you only need the basic group information without the members, on queries containing one level or sub tree scope, you can configure ignoremember=true in the graphapi custom data source.
 This is the most efficient method to get groups from Azure AD since no extra request for members is required.
 With this property, RadiantOne does not return members in the group entries for queries containing one level or sub tree scope.
 The members are only returned for group queries using base scope.
 On base searches, the members are returned with their UserPrincipalName in the DN.

-><span style="color:red">**IMPORTANT NOTE – if you set memberoid=true as described in the previous section, that value overrides the ignoremember=true setting.
-It is not recommended to use both ignoremember=true and memberoid=true.**
+>[!warning] If you set memberoid=true as described in the previous section, that value overrides the ignoremember=true setting.
+It is not recommended to use both ignoremember=true and memberoid=true. <br>

-><span style="color:red">**If you do not want group members returned at all, no matter the search scope, edit the graphapi.dvx file in the Main Control Panel > Context Builder tab > View Designer sub-tab and remove the member attribute on the Attributes tab, for the objectid content node below object=groups.**
+If you do not want group members returned at all, no matter the search scope, edit the graphapi.dvx file in the Main Control Panel > Context Builder tab > View Designer sub-tab and remove the member attribute on the Attributes tab, for the objectid content node below object=groups.**

 To add the ignoremember property: